-Sticking to your favourite desk in your favourite corner of the library may be comfortable for you, but interestingly, that comfort can somewhat numb your brain.
+Sticking to your favourite desk in your favourite corner of the house may be comfortable for you, but interestingly, that comfort can somewhat numb your brain.
 It’s been found that changing your study surroundings forces your brain into reforming new memories, meaning that you’re more likely to retain information when it’s collected in a fresh setting.

 Stop the all-nighters